pashashtarskiy/AIMMS/README.md

 Share feedback via GitHub Discussions

 🪙 Attribution
 AIMMS — Artificial Intelligence Music Metadata Standard Created by Pasha Shtarskiy
 Logo © 2025 AIMMS Initiative.
 License: CC BY 4.0

 <p align="center"> <sub>🌐 github.com/pashashtarskiy/AIMMS</sub> </p> ```
-2. **Creator-Centric Ownership**
-   If the creative intent, structure, and supervision belong to the artist, the track is *artist-owned* — even if AI tools are involved.

-3. **Interoperability**
-   The format should be compatible wi